How Wild Flower Hour started

 Founder Issy (formerly of Fennel & Fern and now a BSBI member) set up a #wildflowerhour steering group on which sit BSBI Communications Officer Louise Marsh along with BSBI members Rebecca, Josh, Gus, Brian, Leif, Kevin, Donna, Trevor, Moira and Oisin.

-Issy also launched Wild Flower Half Hour, fortnightly podcasts about botany.
+Issy also launched Wild Flower Half Hour, an occasional series of podcasts about botany.

 Both #wildflowerhour and #herbologyhunt are about reaching out beyond barriers and getting everybody involved with enjoying and identifying wild flowers!